lepisma/swm-gaps/README.md

 (load-module "swm-gaps")

-;; Inner gaps are among frames
+;; Inner gaps run along all the 4 borders of a frame (setf swm-gaps:*inner-gaps-size* 10)

-(setf swm-gaps:*inner-gaps-size* 10)
+;; Outer gaps add more padding to the outermost borders ;; (touching the screen border)

-;; Outer gaps are among screen borders and adjacent frames ;; The effect will also include *inner-gaps-size* (setf swm-gaps:*outer-gaps-size* 20)
+(setf swm-gaps:*outer-gaps-size* 20)

 ;; Call command